afloesch/rfactor2-server-setup/README.md

 ### Authorize server to use DLC

-With the mods downloaded and installed, you need to generate a valid token for the server, so that you have the ability to select the DLC content during mod creation and can add it to your mod.
-If a valid key isn't provided the DLC content simply won't appear in the MAS2 vehicle list, and ModMgr will not allow you to install it.
+With the mods downloaded and installed, you need to generate a valid token for the server, so that you have the ability to select the DLC during mod creation and can add it to your mod.
+If a valid key isn't provided the DLC simply won't appear in the MAS2 vehicle list, and ModMgr will not allow you to install it.

 To generate the token for your server: